StanGirard/formation-m33/step_14_optimize_app/README.md

 # Step 14

-The goal of this step is optimize your application
+The goal of this step is optimize your application.
+Now that we know how our application is performing, we can optimize it and measure the impact of our changes.

 ## To Do